giantswarm/gitops-template/docs/add_wc_environments.md

 different clusters - like the dev, staging, production example - but also having multiple different regions or data centers where you want to spin these clusters up.

-Think that these cluster should in many regards look the same wherever they are.
+We're assuming that all the clusters using this environaments pattern should in many regards look the same wherever they are.
 But also whatever cluster is hosted in a given region or data center should use a specific IP range, certificates or ingresses.

 In that cases we recommend putting region or data center specific configurations into for example